matthewfeickert/cvmfs-venv/README.md

  --no-update    After venv creation don't update pip, setuptools, and wheel
                 to the latest releases.
 Use of this option is not recommended, but is faster.
+--no-system-site-packages
+                The venv module '--system-site-packages' option is used by default.
+While it is not recommended, this behavior can be disabled through use of this flag.

 Note: cvmfs-venv extends the Python venv module and so requires Python 3.3+.